 We were underwhelmed by the audio quality of the original Amazon Echo.
 Although it was perfectly listenable, it played safe at both ends of the sonic spectrum.

-This Echo 2 may well deliver a little more bass and a beefier sound but, even compared to the original Echo, it lacks clarity.
+This new Echo may well deliver a little more bass and a beefier sound but, even compared to the original Echo, it lacks clarity.
 The overall presentation sounds muffled, with thick vocals and a generally cloudy midrange - as a result, detail is lost.

 The saxophone on Kamasi Washington’s Desire sounds a little raspy and thick, while the tippy-tappy drums lack the precision and insight you’ll hear from the larger Echo.